spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 - An infrastructure provider environment registered in Palette.
 Refer to the [Clusters](/clusters) documentation for guidance on how to register your infrastructure provider environment in Palette.

-- The minimum required size for the Prometheus server is 4 CPU, 8 GB Memory, and 10 GB of Storage.
-We recommend the monitoring stack have 1.5x to 2x the minimum required size - 8 CPU, 16 GB Memory, and 20 GB of Storage.
+- The minimum required size for the Prometheus server is 4 CPU, 8 GB Memory, and 10 GB Storage.
+We recommend the monitoring stack have 1.5x to 2x the minimum required size - 8 CPU, 16 GB Memory, and 20 GB Storage.
 As new clusters with the Prometheus agent are added to your environment, review the resource utilization and consider increasing resources if needed.
-As the Prometheus documentation recommends, each additional agent requires the following resources from the monitoring stack, 0.1 CPU,  250 MiB Memory, and 1 GB storage.
+As the Prometheus documentation recommends, each additional agent requires the following resources from the monitoring stack, 0.1 CPU,  250 MiB Memory, and 1 GB Storage.
 Refer to the [Prometheus Operational aspects](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) documentation for additional guidance.